Throw Your Own Carton-Inspired Halloween Festivities

 - Feel free to adjust the mixture depending on your taste preference to make the perfect bubbly punch.

-After you’re done decorating and setting up, don’t forget to toss the left-over cartons into the recycling bin to and enjoy the party!
+After you’re done decorating and setting up, don’t forget to toss the left-over cartons into the recycling bin!
 What are some of your carton inspired Halloween creations and goodies?
 Share your ideas with us on Facebook or Twitter and remember to #RecycleYourCartons!